 A lot of automation has been planned for the workflows at Nyt OUH.
 Here, it is the kitchen robot Rob-Otto that empties the food carts and places trays and containers at the washing machine.

-Progress is being made with the construction of New OUH, Region Southern Denmark’s super hospital.
-The same goes for the automation solutions, which will make flows more efficient and work procedures gentler for the employees.
+It is progressing with the construction of New OUH, Region Southern Denmark’s super hospital.
+The same applies to automation solutions, which must make flows more efficient and work procedures gentler for the employees.

 At Nyt OUH, they have chosen to gather all service functions for the hospital in the so-called Service City.
-The Service City will house the many service departments that help ensure that patients and employees at the hospital itself have everything they need to make treatments, operations, wards, and everything else work smoothly.
+The service city will house the many service departments that help every day to ensure that patients and employees at the hospital itself have everything they need to make treatments, operations, bed wards, day wards and everything else work smoothly.

-In the Service City, the project management at Nyt OUH has looked at how to create the most efficient and gentle work procedures for the benefit of everyone.
-Here, automation solutions are the answer.
-And two of the automation solutions have now reached such a stage that they are either already running or have reached the programming phase.
+In Servicebyen, the project management at Nyt OUH has looked at how to create the most efficient and gentle work processes for the benefit of everyone.
+Here, automation solutions are the answer, and Gibotech has been chosen as a supplier for several of them.
+One of the automation solutions is already in use, another has reached the testing phase and can soon be handed over, while the third is being programmed.

 The kitchen robot Rob-Otto

-The kitchen in the Service City is already in operation.
+The kitchen in Servicebyen has already been put into operation.
 The kitchen is currently supplying food to the current Odense University Hospital until the new super hospital is ready.

 In the kitchen, many of the previously manual flows have been automated.
-Therefore, the employees do not have to, for example, drive food carts from the washer room to the cold room.
-And they do not have to empty the food carts themselves either; a one-sided and repetitive process, which can cause crooked twists in the body.
+Therefore, the employees do not have to, for example, drive food trucks from the laundry room to the cold room.
+And they don’t have to empty the food carts themselves either; a one-sided and repetitive process, which can cause crooked twists in the body.

 That task has been taken over by Rob-Otto, the kitchen robot.
-The food cart is delivered to the robot, where sensors register the type of the food cart.
+The food truck is driven to the robot, where sensors register which type of food truck it is.
 After this, Rob-Otto makes sure to empty the food cart.
-The robot starts from the bottom and moves upwards until a tray is detected.
+The robot starts from the bottom and moves up until a tray is detected.
 Suction cups hold the tray in place while the robot lifts the tray over to the washing machine.
 Here, the trays are placed at the top of the washing machine, while food storage trays and the like are turned upside down and placed on the conveyor belt into the washing machine itself.

 The logistics system is being tested